kirankumar3117/oopsWithJs/README.md

 - Constructor is a pattern in Javascript based on which we can create several objects
 - In simple terms, a constuctor is simply a function which acts as a pattern or a template for creating objects.
 - a constuctor function can be normal or an expression.
+- A constructure function given name must be in pascalcase notation

 we can write this constructor methods in two ways using **class** or using **functions**